Darnrain1/Lemon-Drop-Hi-Res-audio-source-code/README.md

 https://mega.nz/folder/Ru9UlbJS#4DuzyC38K3cN9OpjJL2x7Q<br>

 ### How did you find this True Native Mode code?
-If your curious on how I found the True Native Mode code, I will show you.
+* **If your curious on how I found the True Native Mode code**, I will show you.
 Someone left about 0.5% of the code in the original mixer_paths_tasha.xml file for the Lgv20.
 Go to line number 278 through 287 you will see the 0.5% of the True Native Mode code that I found.
 As you can see, INI1 HPHL, INI2 HPHR, INI7 SPKRL, INI8 SPKRR, INI3 LO1, INI4 LO2, INI5 LO3, INI6 LO4, lines of code are partially there, the absolute perfect base starting point for me, to create the True Native Mode code.
 LO1 even started with INI3 that gave me a clue.
 The other 99.5% I made with my own hands, all by myself.
 With trial and error and logic and my advanced Linux computer skills, if the code does not exist, make it yourself.
 No external resource was utilized, to my knowledge there is no  external resource of this nature.
 If you want to confirm that this original mixer_paths_tasha.xml is authentic, I will give you the link to the Lgv20 rom that has this 0.5% True Native Mode code.<br> https://androidfilehost.com/?fid=1322778262904012823

 ### What is True Native Mode on a computer?
-"(1) The normal running mode of a computer, executing programs from its built-in instruction set.
+* **"(1) The normal running mode of a computer**, executing programs from its built-in instruction set.
 Contrast with emulation mode.
 See native language.
 (2) The highest performance state of a computer."<br>

 ### What is True Native Mode on a QuadDAC?<br>
 * **True Stereo Processing:** It corrects a fundamental flaw in how most smartphones handle audio.
 Instead of a "mono-stereo" mode that splits a single data stream into two channels, the mod sets a specific control to value="2".
 This forces the audio DSP to handle the left and right channels as two completely separate and independent data streams from start to finish, restoring a wide and accurate soundstage.<br>